 3. On-farm shared housing in a large house or two-person apartment at reasonable rent is a possibility.
 Rent includes heat, A/C, trash, water, and wifi (basically everything but your phone plan).

 Farmers' Market Helpers: We sometimes need extra help at farmers' markets.
 Helpers must be: physically fit (able to lift fruit crates and stand for long periods of time), somewhat familiar with a wide range of produce, able to effectively multitask, and be a 'people person'.
 Market work can be very fun and somewhat challenging.
 The main goal of a farmers' market helper is customer service, so good people skills are a must.
 Helpers earn $10/hr and get ½ price discount on produce.
-If you'd be interested in helping at a market in 2014, please email us with a letter of introduction.
+If you'd be interested in helping at a farmers' market only, please email us with a letter of introduction.